 The Commons Area houses the church library with meeting tables along with two couches for quiet conversation.

 It has picture windows and a sliding door with access to the Saint Francis Courtyard and its benches.
 The parish library is housed in this area.

 Occupying about 5,000 square feet, the youth education area has 6 classrooms, a youth choir room, a large high school room, a nursery, a common space, and the office of the director of youth ministry.

-The office area includes two Rector offices, a conference room, a treasurers room, and a general office area.
-Wi-fi is available in both the office area and the fellowship hall.
+The office area includes two Rector offices, a conference room, a treasurers office, and a general office area.
+Wi-fi is available throughout the entire building.